-Stories are extremely important in law.
+Stories are very important in law.
 In daily practice, law revolves around conflict situations in which judges, parties and the public make choices.
 Marc Veldt is an assistant professor in education and law, and sees education and communication about law as a narrative practice.
 His legal knowledge covers several areas: human rights, European and international law, legal theory, constitutional and administrative law, national and international criminal law, intellectual property and private law.
 Marc has taught these subjects at several universities.
 He has been teaching courses, and supervising theses, at the department of Constitutional Law, Administrative Law and Legal Theory since September 2023.
 Until that academic year, he also supervised theses in criminal law and private law at UU, and led working groups on European law.

 Marc is also an experienced journalist and writer.
 He has written many articles for newspapers and magazines, including on legal topics, and a textbook on intellectual property law.
 He also published weekly about legal cases for years, for readers who were usually not legally trained.
 Hence his focus on storytelling.
 He has also conducted research for documentaries about legal conflicts, and background programs about the work of the police.
 He has also filmed and edited television reports.